 All children fall over when learning to walk however, excessive clumsiness or tripping should be assessed and is quite often easy to treat.
 Children should be able to participate in sport and regular activities without pain or trepidation.
 Being excluded or left behind from other children can have effects well beyond the physical.
 It is vital to have a thorough check-up should there be any concerns.

 Your podiatrist will conduct a thorough biomechanical assessment and look at your child walking and running.
-We can examine a small child on mum or dad’s lap and make examination fun using games to encourage participation where necessary.
-Our podiatrists are friendly and love working with children.
+We can examine a small child on mum or dad’s lap and make the examination fun using games to encourage participation where necessary.
+Our podiatrists are friendly and have extensive experience working with children.

 If you aren’t sure whether there is a problem or not; it is worth having an assessment.
 Your podiatrist will let you know if everything is on track.
 Referrals to other specialists can also be arranged if required.
-In some cases the treatment may include footwear modification, stretches or strengthening.
+In some cases, treatment may be as simple as footwear modification, stretches or strengthening.